jillxoreilly/StatsCourseBook_2024/_build/html/_sources/Chapter8_DataGeneratingDistributions/binomial_objectives.md

 * For a normally distributed variable x~N(m,s), calculate the probability that x falls in a given range, using the CDF
 * Convert values of x into Z-scores
-* Understand the relationship of the normal to the binomial distriubtion
+* Understand the relationship of the normal to the binomial distribution

 ## Python skills